chauhang/mlflow/mlflow/pytorch/torchserve/examples/BertNewsClassifcation/README.md

 `mlflow deployments predict --name news_classification_test --target torchserve --input_path sample.json  --output_path output.json`

-Bert model would predict the classification of the given news text and store the output in `output.json`.
+Bert model would predict the classification of the given news text and stores the output in `output.json`.